 If you’re like us, and do lots of hiking as well as city breaks (yes, I wear hiking boots for our city breaks as we always cover so much ground!) these hiking boots work out to be very good value.

-Obviously the kids’ boots are unlikely to last longer than a year due to their little feet growing.
-But with the reinforced toe, excellent grip, and elastic lacing, they are the best hiking boot I’ve seen on the market for kids.
+You can expect the kids hiking boot to last as long as they fit them.
+And with the reinforced toe, excellent grip, and elastic lacing, they are the best hiking boot I’ve seen on the market for kids.

 As for the adult hiking boot, the excellent quality means you can expect them to last for many years of adventuring.